1.

 5.

 Final pathology reveals a WHO Grade 3 Oligodendroglioma.
 Further analysis of the tumor specimen reveals codeletion of 1p9q.
 An IDH1 mutation is seen.
-A Brain MRI that is performed two days after surgery confirms that all the tumor has been surgically removed.
+A Brain MRI is performed two days after the surgery and confirms that all the tumor has been surgically removed.
 Her Karnofsky performance status is >90.
 What adjuvant therapy should be offered?

 A .
 Standard Radiation